Data are collected following the hiked path shown below and includes the immediate area.

 We try to visit a lot of different areas, but areas with a better bloom may be visited more often.

-It makes a huge different if the bloom count is from a very dry badlands area or from a place with a good rainfall or along a creek.
+It makes a huge difference if the bloom count is from a very dry badlands area, or from a place with a good rainfall or along a creek.

 With only one selected bars will pop up representing the daily bloom count.